Aethodia/Legislation/leg/LegalTextualSpec.rst

                 #.
 It may not be longer than 400 words [1]_.
                 #.
 This section is not legally binding.

             #.
-The second section should be entitled 'Contents', and should be compliant with this section's subsection(s).
+The last section should be entitled 'Footnotes', and should be compliant with this section's subsection(s).

                 #.
-All subsections of this section are legally binding.

-            #.
-The third section should be entitled 'Footnotes', and should be compliant with this section's subsection(s).

-                #.
 This section contains the contents of the various footnotes referenced throughout a law.
                 #.
 This section may be left out if the law has no footnotes.
                 #.
 No subsection of this section is legally binding.

+            #.
+Any intermediate sections should be compliant with this section's subsection(s).

+                #.
+Such sections should have a title no longer than 4 words.
+                #.
+In laws with only one such section, that section should be entitled 'Contents'.
+                #.
+Such sections are not themselves legally binding.
+                #.
+All subsections of such sections are legally binding.

         #.
 The contents of each law must additionally meet the formatting-requirements specified in this section's subsections.